borgbase/vorta.borgbase.com/contributing/index.md

 translate(context: str, sourceText: str, disambiguation: str = None, n: int = -1) -> str
 ```

 The arguments are explained in the [QT docs](https://doc.qt.io/qt-6/qcoreapplication.html#translate).
 Usually you will use `translate` that not only marks the string for translation but also translates it at runtime.
 However sometimes you want to mark a string, use the english version in a data structure, an algorithm of some sort or other calculations.
 In these cases you have to use `trans_late` and call `translate` on the string later before it is displayed.
 You can find more information on the translation process in the [Translations guide](translations).
-For general information on internationization in PyQt see the PyQt docs](https://www.riverbankcomputing.com/static/Docs/PyQt5/i18n.html#differences-between-pyqt5-and-qt).
+For general information on internationalization in PyQt see the [PyQt docs](https://www.riverbankcomputing.com/static/Docs/PyQt5/i18n.html#differences-between-pyqt5-and-qt).

 ## Icons